 Conducting at Manchester

 Outside of the curriculum, all returning students are eligible to audition to be part of a conducting pool of 6 - 8 students.
-Following preparation sessions and a 3-stage audition process, the successful students then have conducting opportunities with symphony, chamber, opera and wind orchestras, new music groups and brass ensembles allocated to them by me, working in collaboration with a student Programming Manager who has responsibility for the year's activities.
+Following preparation sessions and a 3-stage audition process, the successful students then have conducting opportunities with symphony, chamber, opera and wind orchestras, new music groups and brass ensembles, working in collaboration with a student Programming Manager who has responsibility for the year's activities.

 There is no distinction between "University" and "Student" groups.
-I may conduct one major work in an orchestral concert, with 2 students each conducting a shorter work.
+In major orchestral projects, students may conduct a couple of shorter works.
 For a concert of string orchestra and brass ensemble, 3 or 4 students may share it between them.
-A programme of smaller ensemble works may involve several of us.
+A programme of smaller ensemble works may involve several.
 Student conductors will also take sectional rehearsals and assist with projects involving the University Chorus.
 Typically the students will conduct in 6 or 7 concerts over the year.

 Final year undergraduates, provided that they have taken the 2nd year module and provided they are successful in gaining a place in the Conducting Class, may elect to take Conducting as their principal study in performance in their 3 year.
 They are then assessed on 2 separate orchestral performances.

-Recent and current students who are rapidly making their way in the conducting world are Duncan Ward, Jamie Phillips, Robert Guy, Leo Geyer and Jack Sheen.
+Recent and current students who are rapidly making their way in the conducting world are Duncan Ward, Jamie Phillips, Robert Guy, Leo Geyer, Jack Sheen, Tom Goff and Ellie Slorach.
 You can read about them on the teaching home page.